aodoming/PyBer_Analysis/README.md

 Rural City Type: Fares overtime, is almost linear in comaprison to the other cities.
 A few instances of high fare prices as seen in Feb,
                  end of Feb, begining March, beginning April.

+                 Generally, some months have higher fares than others in all 3 cities.